DevExpress-Examples/how-to-emulate-binding-to-the-isexpanded-property-of-the-treelistnode-t127638/Readme.md

 ![Sync TreeListNode Expansion with ViewModel](./Images/grid.jpg)

-[`IsExpanded`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.TreeListNode.IsExpanded) is not a dependency property.
-Therefore, you cannot bind this property directly to a `Boolean` property in your data model.
+[`IsExpanded`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.TreeListNode.IsExpanded) is not a dependency property - you cannot bind this property directly to a `Boolean` property in your data model.

 This example defines a helper class (`BindableExpandingBehavior`) that attaches to a `GridControl` and synchronizes the expanded state for each node with the [`IsExpanded`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.TreeListNode.IsExpanded) property in bound data objects.